hpc-unibe-ch/hpc-unibe-ch.github.io/docs/quick-start.md

 ## Use Software

-On our HPCs you can make use of already preinstalled software or you can compile and install your own software.
+On our HPCs you can make use of already pre-installed software or you can compile and install your own software.
 We use a module system to manage software packages, even different versions of the same software.
-This allows you to focus on getting your work done instead of compilling software.
+This allows you to focus on getting your work done instead of compiling software.
 E.g. to get a list of all provided versions of the GNU Compiler Collection (GCC), use:

 ```bash
 module avail